-6.3 Adoption Readiness Level Framework and the Commercial Adoption Readiness Assessment Tool

-To achieve deployment, a technology must be sufficiently de-risked, and ecosystem economics must be established so that every player in the value chain has a viable economic model.
-This means that managing a technology portfolio solely through the well-understood and widely used technology readiness level (TRL) stage-gates is not enough.
-To describe market adoption risks, OTT has developed the adoption readiness level (ARL) framework to complement TRLs, in partnership with other DOE and industry stakeholders.
+5.3 Adoption Readiness Level Framework and the Commercial Adoption Readiness Assessment Tool developed the adoption readiness level (ARL) framework to complement TRLs, in partnership with other DOE and industry stakeholders.
 The ARL framework assesses the market adoption risks of a technology and translates this risk assessment into a readiness score, representing the readiness of a technology to be adopted by the ecosystem.
-Seventeen dimensions are used to determine a technology's ARL, and the COMMERCIAL TOOL (CARAT) integrates these dimensions into an assessment.
+Seventeen dimensions are used to determine a technology's ARL, and the Commercial Adoption Readiness Assessment Tool (CARAT) integrates these dimensions into an assessment.